ajojothepineapple/shortestPathGraph/README.md

 Tests:

-- To run Tests 1 and 2, using command line type: ./program "Data Correction and Error Detection Tests"
+- To run Tests 1 and 2, using command line type: ./program [Data Correction and Error Detection Tests]

-- To run Tests 3, 4, 5 and 6, using command line type: ./program "Data Correctness Test Pt 1"
+- To run Tests 3, 4, 5 and 6, using command line type: ./program [Data Correctness Test Pt 1]

-- To run Tests 7, 8 and 9, using command line type: ./program "Data Correctness Test Pt 2"
+- To run Tests 7, 8 and 9, using command line type: ./program [Data Correctness Test Pt 2]

 - To run Tests 10 and 11, using command line type: ./program "DFS Traversal Size Test"

-- To run Tests 12, using command line type: ./program "DFS Traversal Node Order Test"
+- To run Tests 12, using command line type: ./program "DFS Traversal node check"

 - To run Tests 13 and 14, using command line type: ./program "Graphing Algorithm Test"
+- To run 15 and 16 using command line type: ./program [dijkstra]

 Running algorithms for general use (the target dataset is in data_E.txt (Edges) and data_N.txt (Nodes)):

 To run DFS traversal on any data (prints the traversal to the console), using command line type: ./program "Run DFS".
-There will then be a prompt to input the following information:
+There will then be a prompt to input the following information (If you want to run on actual dataset values in []):

-- File with edge information.
+- File with edge information.[data_E.txt]

-- Number of edges.
+- Number of edges.[7035]

-- File with node information.
+- File with node information.[data_N.txt]

-- Number of nodes.
+- Number of nodes..[6105]

-To run Graphing on any data (outpust the png file with a drawing), using command line type: ./program "Graph Map".
-There will then be a prompt to input the following information:
+To run Graphing on any data (outpust the png file with a drawing), using command line type: ./program "graph any".
+There will then be a prompt to input the following information (If you want to run on actual dataset values in []):

-- File with edge information.
+- File with edge information.[data_E.txt]

-- Number of edges.
+- Number of edges.[7035]

-- File with node information.
+- File with node information.[data_N.txt]

-- Number of nodes.
+- Number of nodes.[6105]

-- Max x coordinate.
+- Max x coordinate.[10000]

-- Max y coordinate.
+- Max y coordinate.[10000]

 - Output filename.